dice-group/JavaOnlineExercises/README.md

 # JOE: Java Online Exercises

-Automatically graded Java web exercises (formerly: nbgraderutils)

-This repository provides scripts and information to offer web-based Java assignments.
+This repository provides scripts and information to offer web-based Java (and C++, Python) assignments.

 It uses *Jupyter Notebook* for web access and the extension *nbgrader* for automatically graded assignments.
 Additionally, *JupyterHub* manages multiple users, *IJava* provides language support, and files are managed by *Docker*.